ioistired/dirserver/README.md

 ## License

-AGPLv3.
+- My code: BlueOak v1.0.0.
 See LICENSE.md for details.
+- `tarfile_stream.py`: MIT.
+See that file's header for details.
+- `templates/list.html`: Apache-2.0.
+See that file's header for more details.